ucoruh/ce204-object-oriented-programming/docs/week-1/ce204-week-1.en.md

 - Close match between **objects** in the **programming** sense and  **objects in the real world**
 - Both data and the functions that operate on that data are combined into a single program entity
 - **Data** represent the **properties** (state), and **functions** represent the **behavior** of an object.
 Data and its functions are said to be **encapsulated** into a single entity
-- An object’s functions, called member functions in Java typically provide the only way to access its data.
+- An object's functions, called member functions in Java typically provide the only way to access its data.
 The data is **hidden**, so it is safe from accidental alteration.

 ---